 In Switzerland, the private sector contributes substantially to the financing of the VPET system.
 Companies for example bear the costs the salaries of the apprentices and their trainers.
 After all, they are motivated to do this, as profit economically. there is a positive correlation that leads to a net benefit for the company conducting an apprenticeship.
 Extensive research on the cost-benefit ratio of apprenticeships shows that companies offering apprenticeship-positions retrieve a net benefit.

 Costs and benefits of apprenticeship

 For each apprenticeship in the different sectors, the cost-calculations are different.
 The gross cost of an apprenticeship position for a company is between CHF 20,000 and CHF 30,000 per year.
 Some apprenticeships are more expensive than others.
 Opposite to the gross cost of an apprenticeship position for a company, there is the average productive performance of an apprentice, which is between CHF 18,000 and CHF 36,000 per year.
-One factor of the gross cost is the apprenticeship salary, which in some EU member states is relatively low for Swiss apprentices.
+One factor of the gross cost is the apprenticeship salary, which is relatively low for Swiss apprentices in comparison with the ones in some EU member states.
 Roughly speaking, an apprentice in Switzerland earns about 12% of a typical salary for a given occupation in the first year of his/her apprenticeship.

 Swiss studies on cost-benefit-ratio for companies